Jonny Wilkinson: Family

 Wilkinson's older brother, Mark, was also a Newcastle player who made 16 appearances in the Premiership for the side between 2002 and 2005, predominantly as a centre.
 His father, Phil, was a rugby player and cricketer, and his mother, Philippa, played squash at county level.

-Marriage

 On 28 October 2013, Wilkinson married his girlfriend of eight years, scaffolding company heiress Shelley Jenkins, in a private ceremony at the town hall of the French resort of Bandol, to the west of Toulon.
 Only two guests, one of them Wilkinson's mother, were present at the ceremony officiated by Bandol mayor Christian Palix, who said that "both [are] viewed with great respect" in the community.

-Fineside
+Ventures

 In September 2011, Wilkinson launched Fineside, an online men's fashion label.

-No.1 Living

-In 2018, Wilkinson founded kombucha company, No.1 Living, after brewing kombucha with his wife at home and discovering the benefits of a "living diet".
+In 2018, he founded kombucha company, No.1 Living, after brewing kombucha with his wife at home and discovering the benefits of a "living diet".